Jeanie Buss

-Jeanie Marie Buss (born September 26, 1961) is an American sports executive who is the governor and minority owner of the Los Angeles Lakers of the National Basketball Association (NBA), and co-owner and promoter of the U.S. women's professional wrestling promotion Women of Wrestling (WOW).
+Jeanie Marie Buss (born September 26, 1961) is an American sports executive who is the governor and minority owner of the Los Angeles Lakers of the National Basketball Association (NBA).
+She is also co-owner and promoter of the U.S. women's professional wrestling promotion Women of Wrestling (WOW).

 A daughter of Jerry Buss, who owned the Lakers and other sports businesses, she entered the family business as general manager of the Los Angeles Strings professional tennis team at 19.
 She later bought the Los Angeles Blades professional roller hockey team.
 She served as president of the Great Western Forum before becoming vice president of the Lakers.
 After her father died in 2013, his controlling ownership of the Lakers passed to his six children via a family trust, with each sibling receiving an equal vote.
 Buss took over as team president and as the Lakers representative on the NBA Board of Governors.
 In 2020, she became the first female controlling owner to guide her team to an NBA championship, giving her six NBA titles overall as an owner/executive.

 Early life

-Born in Santa Monica, California, Buss was the third of four children to Joann and Jerry Buss, and one of two daughters; she grew up with older brothers Johnny and Jim and younger sister Janie.
+Buss was born in Santa Monica, California, to Joann and Jerry Buss.
+She grew up with older brothers Johnny and Jim and younger sister Janie.
 Their parents divorced in 1972, leaving Buss feeling emotionally abandoned.
 At age 14, Buss attended World Team Tennis meetings with her father, who owned the Los Angeles Strings.
 When she was 17, she moved in with her father at Pickfair.
 She became so familiar with the estate that she led guided tours.
 Buss attended college at the University of Southern California (USC), where she majored in business and graduated with honors.